A Food Diary That Actually Matches How GLP-1 Changes Eating

 Food Noise

-This is the column most people did not know they needed until they started the drug.
+This is the column most people did not know they needed until they started the medication.
 Food noise is the background mental hum of thinking about food: what to eat next, what is in the fridge, the donut in the break room.
 Rate it 0 (silent) to 5 (constant) at the start of your day.
-When food noise starts climbing back toward where it was before the drug, that is often the earliest sign a dose is losing effectiveness.
+When food noise starts climbing back toward where it was before you started, that is often the earliest sign a dose is losing effectiveness.

 The Daily Food Log